 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-This article provides an overview of the main legal provisions in relation to household waste collection, but it does not cover all exceptions to the law and evolving case law.
+This briefing provides an overview of the main legal provisions on household waste collection, but it does not cover all exceptions to the law.
 Constituents should seek professional legal advice if they require tailored advice for their individual circumstances.

-What waste materials should a local authority collect from households?
+What waste materials should a local authority collect?

 What types of property can household waste be collected from?